gf712/AbPyTools/README.md

   - reads in data from FASTA format
   - calculates hydrophobicity matrix for whole dataset
   - get all the data already mentioned above
+- currently only has Python 3 compatibility

-Stuff that will be added next:
+Stuff that will be added/ worked on next:
 -
 - write tutorials
 - adding some useful functions, such as comparing sequence with available datasets